AndreaAnge/angular-json-editor/README.md

 ## Setup and installation

-Clone the reository and run development server.
+Clone the repository and run development server from root project folder using any command line interface (e.g. Command Prompt on Windows).

 ## Development server